SharePoint/sp-dev-docs/docs/general-development/workflow-with-elevated-permissions-new-guidance.md

 ---
 title: Create a workflow with elevated permissions by using the SharePoint Workflow platform.
 Guidance for sites that enable workflow after November 7 2024.
-description: Create SharePoint workflows that access objects in SharePoint that require elevated permissions.
+description: Create SharePoint workflows that access objects in SharePoint that require elevated permissions for sites that enable workflow after November 7 2024.
 These solutions grant permissions to the workflow app and wrap actions with the App Step. ms.date: 11/04/2024 ms.assetid: 4656f6a0-36fd-4b7d-898e-8cd4bdbbda57 ms.localizationpriority: high